haxpor/blog/_posts/2017-08-31-operate-company-banking-in-china-base-on-china-merchants-bank.md

 <center>
 [![printing result](/assets/images/operate-bank-in-china/approval/printing-result.png)](/assets/images/operate-bank-in-china/approval/printing-result.png)
+<div><sub>Image is resized.
+Click for full resolution.</sub></div>
 </center>
-<sub>Image is resized.
-Click for full resolution.</sub>

-Now the full cycle starting from initator to request to transfer money, til approval process is done.
+Now the full loop starting from initiator requesting money transfer, til approval process is complete.

 # How to Transfer Money From Personal Bank Account to Company Bank Account
 ---

-This is deadly simple step.
+This is deadly simple.
+Not to mention that you can just widthdraw money from your personal bank account, then take it to nearby ATM and use company debit card to deposit such money to your company account.

 Unfortunately I only see the ability to directly enter target bank account number to transfer money to on Alipay only, not yet on WeChat.
 So on Alipay, go to _Home->Transfer_ then you will see the following screen.